No Fee Unless You Win

 Individuals who underwent Exactech knee replacement surgery in 2004 or later may qualify for an Exactech knee replacement lawsuit.
 You do not need to know the precise Exactech implant used to find out if you qualify.

-Walton Telken wants to talk to you directly.
+Walton Telken Bragee wants to talk to you directly.
 When you contact our office, you can expect that a highly qualified member of our legal team will take the time to learn about the unique circumstances of your potential case and answer any questions you may have.

-Unlike many law firms, Walton Telken does not use an off-site call center to screen potential cases.
+Unlike many law firms, Walton Telken Bragee does not use an off-site call center to screen potential cases.
 For that reason, we may not be available outside of business hours.
 However, one of our legal staff will attempt to contact you as soon as possible.

 If you received a recalled Exactech knee replacement in 2004 or later, you may have a legal claim for compensation.
-The experienced attorneys at Walton Telken may be able to help.
+The experienced attorneys at Walton Telken Bragee may be able to help.

 What is the problem with Exactech knee inserts?
 Defective polyethylene inserts used with Exactech knee replacements have been found to degrade prematurely, causing failure rates 3 to 7 times higher than other total knee replacement systems and resulting in patients needing costly knee revision surgery.